-Hawaii, “The Aloha State,” is comprised of eight major islands: Oahu, Hawaii (also known as the Big Island), Maui, Kauai, Molokai, Lanai, Niihau and Kahoolawe.
+Hawaii, “The Aloha State,” is comprised of eight major islands: Oahu, Hawaii (also known as the Big Island), Maui, Kauai, Molokai, Lanai, Niihau, and Kahoolawe.
 Collectively, the Hawaiian islands are renowned for their spectacular natural beauty, year-round sunny climate and the “aloha spirit” of Island residents.

 The total resident population of Hawaii is 1.2 million, which is roughly equivalent to the populations of Idaho.
 Only a century ago, there were a million fewer people here.
 One unique aspect of Hawaii’s demography is that no one ethnic group makes up the majority of the state’s population.
 Over a third of Island residents, in fact, are of mixed races.

 Scientists believe it took millions of years for the Hawaiian islands to break the ocean surface.
 For thousands of years, the islands remained isolated—barren and devoid of life—each a world unto itself.
 Eventually, seeds and spores carried from other lands, ocean currents and migrating seabirds reached Hawaii’s undiscovered shores, bringing life to the islands.
 It wasn’t until the third or fourth century that seafaring Polynesians from the Marquesas—2,000 miles to the south—made their way to Hawaii.
-Some 500 years later, a second wave of voyagers arrived, this time from Tahiti and its neighboring islands.
+Some 500 years later, the second wave of voyagers arrived, this time from Tahiti and its neighboring islands.
 They brought animals, plants and their cultures.
 In 1778, Captain James Cook made his “discovery” of the Hawaiian islands.
 By this time, the islands were in turmoil, with chiefs from the different islands waging war to gain or maintain control.
 In 1810, Kamehameha the Great gained control of the entire Hawaiian kingdom after Chief Kaumualii of Kauai ceded his island to his rival.
-Hawaii’s Monarchy period lasted until 1893, when an insurrection led by American businessmen forced Queen Liliuokalani to surrender her throne.
+Hawaii’s Monarchy period lasted until 1893 when an insurrection led by American businessmen forced Queen Liliuokalani to surrender her throne.
 Hawaii was annexed as a U.S. territory in 1900.
 Hawaii was admitted to the union as America’s 50th state on August 20, 1959.

 The Hawaiian Flag